Where do Harvard Ophthalmology residents complete their internship?

 - Leads didactic sessions for junior residents three days per week and covers topics from the academy series

-- Supervises junior and intermediate residents in the operating room as they perform their first pterygium and cataract surgeries
+- Supervises residents in the operating room as they perform their first pterygium and cataract surgeries

 - Directs the Eye Trauma Service and repairs all ruptured globes with senior residents and sees trauma patients in clinic two days per week with the residents